isomerpages/moe-northoakspri/_northoaks-family/NKPS Bouquets of Appreciation.md

 title: NKPS Bouquets of Appreciation
 permalink: /about-us/nkps-bouquets-of-appreciation/
 description: ""
+variant: tiptap
 ---
-As a school, we always strive to do better, not only for our students, but for our staff and stakeholders too.
+<p>As a school, we always strive to do better, not only for our students,
+but for our staff and stakeholders too.</p>

-Your notes of appreciation are important to us as they encourage us to continue giving our best.
-Please take a few moments to give us your feedback using this [link](https://docs.google.com/forms/d/e/1FAIpQLSfYDGy53q_Z19kgt-maq_tKplr3voe34Lno9PyozZwLjTRTVw/viewform).
+<p>Your notes of appreciation are important to us as they encourage us to
+continue giving our best.
+Please take a few moments to give us your feedback using this&nbsp;<a href="https://docs.google.com/spreadsheets/d/1Zjn2XFW3sls-HC9QEs1pbeKD92Pzn-3p/edit?usp=sharing&amp;ouid=109766210235839407229&amp;rtpof=true&amp;sd=true" rel="noopener noreferrer nofollow" target="_blank">link</a>.</p>